goldenskygiang/COMP2020-P2-RISCV/documentation.md

 ### Id2Sel

-This circuit converts the `Id` byte position to the actual 4-bit bit selector for the RAM to work.
+This circuit converts the `Id` byte position to the actual 4-bit bit selector for RAM to work.

 The circuit receives two inputs: `Id` and the signal `BA` indicating the load/store instructions deal with byte or not.